tx00-resources-en/activities/Frontend/activity2.md

 # Scaling Up with Reducer and Context

-You will combine reducers and context together to manage state of a complex screen.
+In this lab you will combine reducers and context together to manage state of a complex screen.

-## You will learn
+## What you will learn

 - How to combine a reducer with context
 - How to avoid passing state and dispatch through props